gpschool/gpss22/getting_started.md

 ### pyDeepGP

-This is the library used for created deep Gaussian Processes with GPy.
+This is the library used for creating deep Gaussian Processes with GPy.

 ```
 $ pip install git+https://github.com/SheffieldML/pyDeepGP